eslint/eslint.org/src/content/blog/2023-01-10-eslint-2022-year-review.md

 | Stackaid.us | $77.54 |
 | **Total** | **$197,267.73** |

-As usual, most of our donations come through Open Collective followed by GitHub Sponsors.
+As usual, most of our donations came through Open Collective followed by GitHub Sponsors.
 Our Tidelift agreement also provided a good amount of income as did the ad on our website.

 We are extremely grateful for the generous donations from companies and individuals that allow the project to continue development.